 Of all the skin disorders that affect darker brown, black, or olive skin, hyperpigmentation, especially dark spots and uneven skin tone, is the chief complaint.
-It can be the aftermath of inflamed skin disorder, hormones, medications, and medical conditions and many other factors, including acne and minor “skin insults” that lead to skin discoloration.
+It can be the aftermath of an inflamed skin disorder, hormones, medications, medical conditions and many other factors, including acne and minor “skin insults” that lead to skin discoloration.

-Hormones; Melasma and Chloasma
+Hormones: Melasma and Chloasma

 Dark spots (PIH) are the aftermath of skin disorders, injury, inflammation, and other “insults” to the skin.
 The causes of trauma to the skin include acne, deep ingrown hairs, picking, scratching, skin tampering, chickenpox, shingles, skin infections, insect bites, cold sores, surgical procedures, burns, severe and minor injuries, lasers, IPL, microdermabrasion and other causes discussed below.

 Acne scars on darker skin tones are often just blemishes or dark spots (PIH) that eventually fade if the acne is kept under control, which halts the cause of the spots.
 Because they don’t always permanently damage the surface planes of the skin, these marks aren’t considered true scars.
 Still, they are noticeable and can be cosmetically and emotionally devastating.

 Other Important Causes and Factors